TheDrone7/shieldbow/docs/api/ChampionMasteryManager.md

 ---
 title: ChampionMasteryManager
 description: A champion mastery manager - to fetch and manage all summoner's champion mastery data.
+Requires API key with access to `champion-mastery-v4` API.
 ---

 ## ChampionMasteryManager class

 A champion mastery manager - to fetch and manage all summoner's champion mastery data.
+Requires API key with access to `champion-mastery-v4` API.

 **Signature:**